Stock market today: Wall Street mostly quiet following a record-breaking session

 The Fed keeps a close watch on the labor market and wages when it considers whether to cut, raise or leave its benchmark borrowing rate alone.
 The Fed meets next week and most analysts expect the U.S. central bank to leave rates alone for the seventh straight time.

-In Europe at midday, investors awaited an interest rate policy decision by the European Central Bank.
-It is expected to cut its key interest rate from a record high of 4% later in the day.
-France's CAC 40 and Britain's FTSE 100 each rose 0.5% and Germany's DAX climbed 0.7%.
+In Europe at midday, market gave back some of their early gain after the European Central Bank cut its key interest rate.
+France's CAC 40 rose 0.2% and Britain's FTSE 100 and Germany's DAX each climbed 0.4%.

 In Asian trading, Tokyo's Nikkei 225 index climbed 0.6% to 38,703.51.
 The Hang Seng in Hong Kong was 0.3% higher to 18,480.61 and the Shanghai Composite index dropped 0.5% at 3,048.79.